ClareBee/portfolio-site/blog_posts/2020-06-04-accessibility_basics.md

 Source: [MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG/Keyboard)

-Note that you should avoid setting the tabindex to greater than 0 as this will make the focus order different from the natural order of the elements in the DOM.
+Note that you should avoid setting the tabindex to greater than 0, as this will make the focus order different from the natural order of elements in the DOM.

-It's best to rely on elements which are implicitly focusable, like buttons or select lists.
+It's best to rely on elements which are implicitly focusable, such as buttons or select lists.

-If you need to customise this, i.e. 'focus management' in modals or custom buttons, then use tabIndex, roles, and aria-labels to aid assistive technologies to realise that an element is indeed interactive
+If you need to customise this, i.e. by rolling your own 'focus management' in modals or custom buttons, then use tabIndex, roles, and aria-labels to aid assistive technologies to realise that an element is indeed interactive

 ```html
 <div tabindex="0" role="button" aria-label="Close"></div>